apigee/api-platform-samples/README.md

 * API Key and OAuth 1 and 2 support
-* Out-of-the-box policies for functionality that you would rather not code yourself (like quotas, transformations, response caching, etc)
+* Out-of-the-box policies for functionality that you would rather not code yourself (like quotas, transformations, response caching, etc.)
-* APIs and scripting support for functionality that you WOULD rather innovate and code yourself
+* APIs and scripting support for functionality that you would rather innovate and code yourself
 * The ability to share your work with other developers, and to reuse it across your own projects, by exposing it as APIs that you own and control
-* Scalable, managed test and prod environments with operational analytics to help you keep your code solid and your app end users happy
+* Scalable, managed test and prod environments with operational analytics

 Fully-featured, free accounts are available at: http://enterprise.apigee.com/signup